candiddev/etcha/hugo/content/docs/references/commands.md

 String, the commands or executable to run during [Change Mode](#change-mode) or [Check Mode](#check-mode).
 Can be multiple lines.
 Will be appended to `exec.command`.
 If this returns 0, [`remove`](#remove) will be ran in [Remove Mode](#remove-mode).
 If this does not return 0, [`change`](#change) will be ran in [Change Mode](#change-mode).
 If omitted, [`change`](#change) or [`remove`](#remove) will never run unless [`always`](#always) is `true` or [`id`](#id) is changed by another Command via [`onChange`](#onChange) or removed by another Command via [`onRemove`](#onRemove)

+### `commands`

+A list of sub Commands.
+Other properties for this Command will be ignored except `id`.
+These Commands will be ran in a group and not affect other groups.

 ### `envPrefix`

 String, an environment variable name prefix to add to all [Environment Variables](#environment-variables) created by this command.
 Must be a valid environment variable (does not start with a number, must only contain word characters or _).